 Connecting an output multiple times

 You can connect a single output port to many different devices, eliminating the need for a Splitter device.
-Simply click on the port again and begin wiring.
+An input can only have a single connection, however.

 Editing a Device’s Properties: